ColinFay/website/_posts/2018-01-03-attempt-cran.md

 ## silent\_attempt

 `silent_attempt` is a wrapper around `silently` (see further down for more info) and `attempt`.
-It attempts to run the expression, stays silent if the expression succeeds, and returns error or warning if any.
+It attempts to run the expr, stays silent if the expression succeeds, and returns error or warnings if any.

 ``` r
 silent_attempt(log("a"))